Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 ## Overview
 Duration: 10

-Churn prediction relies on data analysis to be effective.
-Through data analysis, businesses gather, clean, and model customer data to uncover patterns and trends.
-This understanding of customer behavior is key for building accurate churn prediction models.
-By applying data analysis techniques, businesses can identify at-risk customers and take targeted actions to retain them.
-Essentially, data analysis provides the necessary foundation for effective churn prediction, helping businesses reduce churn and boost customer loyalty.

-In this Quickstart, we will play the role of a data scientist at a telecom company that wants to identify users who are at high risk of churning.
-To accomplish this, we need to build a model that can learn how to identify such users.
-We will demonstrate how to use Snowflake Notebooks in conjunction with Snowflake/Snowpark to build a Random Forest Classifier to help us with this task.

-This Quickstart uses Snowflake Notebooks to import and load data, train a Random Forest with Snowpark ML model, visualize the predicted results from the forcasting model by building an interactive web application and make predictions on new users.
+In this Quickstart, we will play the role of an analyst at a financial use case that focuses on building a dashboard that provides insights using Dynamic Tables based on customer transactional data housed on a PostgreSQL database and brought into Snowflake via the Snowflake Connector for PostgreSQL.
+The main idea is to segment customers, track their purchasing behavior over time, and help businesses identify key trends and potential opportunites for customer engagetment, upselling, and retention.

 ### What You Will Build
-- An interactive web app to make predictions on new users
+- A pipeline to import data into Snowflake from PostgreSQL

 ### What You Will Learn
-- How to import/load data with Snowflake Notebook
+- How to import/load PostgreSQL data housed in RDS using the Snowflake Connector for PostgreSQL
-- How to train a Random Forest with Snowpark ML model
+- How to connect PostgreSQL to Snowflake using the Snowflake Connector for PostgreSQL
+- Import PostgreSQL data housed in Amazon RDS using the Snowflake Connector for PostgreSQL
 - How to visualize the predicted results from the forecasting model

 ### Prerequisites